SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ## What Problem Is Agile Toolkit Designed To Solve?

 Agile Toolkit was developed in response to the increasingly complexity of web interfaces, particularly with data-intensive web applications.
-These days developers can find themselves juggling with HTML5, CSS3, jQuery, jQuery UI, AJAX, PHP, SQL and all the interactions between them.
+These days developers can find themselves juggling with HTML5, CSS3, jQuery and jQuery UI on the client side, PHP and SQL on the server side, and all the AJAX interactions that tie them together.
 It's tough to write agile and testable applications.

 The aim of Agile Toolkit is to greatly reduce this complexity by wrapping SQL, AJAX, jQuery, jQuery UI, CSS3 and HTML5 behind a clean, object-oriented PHP API.

+TODO: diagram

-Inspired by Object Oriented GUI Frameworks such as NeXTSTEP and Cocoa, the Toolkit enables you to craft reliable, flexible, reusable data and GUI components quickly and easily in PHP, snapping them together to create powerful custom applications.
+Inspired by Object Oriented GUI Frameworks such as NeXTSTEP and Cocoa, the Toolkit enables you to craft reliable, flexible data and GUI components quickly and easily in PHP, snapping them together to create powerful custom applications.

 To give you a taste of the benefits of this approach, here is a complete [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) system for managing a user table.
-If offers: an attractive, themable gui; a search feature; column sorting; paging; validated entry forms; user error messages; [XSS](http://en.wikipedia.org/wiki/Cross_site_scripting) protection; SQL injection protection; error logging and more:
+If offers: an attractive, themeable gui; a search feature; column sorting; paging; validated entry forms; user error messages; [XSS](http://en.wikipedia.org/wiki/Cross_site_scripting) protection; SQL injection protection; error logging and more:

     TODO